Bar Training Course (PgDip)

 You will be encouraged to take an active role in your learning, particularly in relation to the feedback and assessment criteria.
 You will be continually required to self-reflect on your performances and to identify both your strengths and ways in which your performance can be improved.
 The ability to learn in this way is an essential skill for future practice.
 Furthermore, you will be required to undertake peer review on a regular basis and as a result develop the ability to critically and constructively analyse a performance.

 Within the curriculum, you will develop your ability to undertake independent learning and team-working skills.
-Communication skills are developed in small groups, where you will be required to work collaboratively on problems and tasks.
+Communication skills are developed in small groups, where you will, at times, be required to work collaboratively on problems and tasks.

 The Bar Training Course is a practical course which emphasises the synthesis of legal knowledge and factual information in order to provide clear, accurate and well-reasoned advice to a client.
 You will need take into account the rules of professional conduct and the commercial and business needs of the client.